socolachaymo/socolachaymo.gitbub.io/projects/index.markdown

         </div>
     <p></p>
     <h4 class="project-information__section-text"><b>Technologies used: </b>Python  • Dash • Plotly • Pandas</h4>
     <p class="project-information__description">Data Visualization about the Crime Rates in 140 neighbourhoods in Toronto from 2014 until June, 2022.
 The users can search for the graphs of top 5 neighbourhoods with the highest crime rates and top 5 with the lowest crime rates.
 Additionally, they can also visualize how the number of crimes distributed around Toronto on a map.
-I am planning to develop it further to make a search engine where people can find a good neighbourhood based on their needs.
     </p>
     <button type="button" class="project-information__btn"><a target="_blank" href="https://github.com/socolachaymo/Neighbourhood-Stats">Repository</a></button>
         </div>